sara-nl/spider4advisors/examples/tmpdir-usage.md

 cp -r $TMPDIR/var-calling/results $HOME/ecoli-analysis-tmpdir/
 ```
 Here we copy the input data to the $TMPDIR.
-In the end we copy the output to our $HOME directory as the $TMPDIR is removed after thew job finishes amd we will lose our results.
+In the end we copy the output to our $HOME directory as the $TMPDIR is removed after the job finishes and we will lose our results.
 You can compare if the performance was better/worse/equivalent to the performance with the jobs when the data is in project spaces.

 > **_Food for brain:_**
 >